stungeye/Programming-1-Notes/docs/01-cpp-and-visual-studio-tour/01-cpp-and-visual-studio-tour.md

 #include <string>
 ```

-The `string` data type is not built in to the core language.
+The `string` data type is not built into the core language.
 Strings are defined in the `string` library within the `std` namespace.
 Namespaces are used to organize code without polluting the global namespace.

 ```cpp
 // The main function is the entry point of our program.